aeaswar81/cs6910_deeplearning_assignment_1/README.md

-We have used Object Oriented Programming to write modular code.
+This project uses Object Oriented Programming for modularity.
-We have created a class called NeuralNetworkClassifier whose constructor can take the following parameters:
+The core of this project is the class NeuralNetworkClassifier whose constructor can take the following parameters:
 	1) no_of_neurons - A list which represents the architecture of the neural network. (i.e) number of neurons in each of the hidden layer
 	2) n_class - Number of classes
 	3) alpha - L2 regularization weight decay parameter.
 Default value is 0 which means no L2 regularization.